ChisakiKai/KaguyaBot/README.md

 For queries or any issues regarding the bot please open an issue ticket or visit us at [Zero Union](https://t.me/ZeroBotSupport)

 ## Credits
-• [PaulSonOfLars](https://github.com/PaulSonOfLars) All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!
+• [PaulSonOfLars](https://github.com/PaulSonOfLars) All original credits go to Paul and his dedication!
 • [Dank-del](https://github.com/Dank-del) to make [Kigyō](t.me/kigyorobot) for base and inspiring me make this bot.
 • Should any be missing kindly let us know at [Zero Union](https://t.me/ZeroBotSupport) or simply submit a pull request on the readme.